Alwaleed-7/Nim_Game/README.md

    - You must make a move when it's your turn
 4. Strategy is key - plan your moves carefully!
 5. The player who exactly reaches the goal number wins the game
+6. If a player exceeds the goal number in their final move, they lose the game

 ## ✨ Features